swogger/Array-Set/README.md

 ========
 ##### Micro-implementation of the basic operations in Set Theory applied on Javascript arrays.

-Array are often used as logical sets, groups of elements.
-Operations on groups are commonsituation
-No native implementation
-No library needed due to very small implementation
+Using arrays as logical sets, or as groups of similar elements, is extremely common and often requires the use of set operations.
+Unfortunately such operations have not found yet place in the current version of ECMAScript (ES5).

+Luckily their implementation requires just a few lines of code, not nearly enough to make it worth creating a library or a module, so use this repo more as a reference than anything else.

-To apply to more than two arrayloop
+If you need to appy the operations to more than two arrays you can include it in a loop.

 <br/>Live demo at: <a href='http://jsfiddle.net/swogger/4gpDB/3/' target='_blank'>jsfiddle.net/swogger/4gpDB/3/</a>